chase-moskal/xiome/scratchpad.md

+- new store ui
+  - set store status
+  - subscription planning ui

+- renames?
+  - `bankModel` => `storeSettingsModel`
+  - `stripeConnectTopic` => `storeSettingsTopic`

 - share2 typings not working?

-TODO
+TODO - done
 - proper error handling for when bank account isn't linked
+  - backend
-  - new property on access token `ecommerceEnabled`
+    - new topic `storeStatusTopic`
+      - `storeStatusTopic.checkStoreStatus` returns `{available: boolean}`
+      - new policy `prospect` -- hasn't entered the store yet, seeing if it's open!?
+    - new function `shopkeepingTopic.setEcommerceActive` to set availability
-  - or,
+  - frontend
+    - new model `ecommerceModel` caches the above result to localstorage
+    - other store models can ingest the ecommerceModel to check store availability

-- mock link bank account to enable payments
+- in mock startup, mock link bank account to enable payments by default